neuroimaginador/neuroimaginador.github.io/content/publication/2006-01-01_Image_Compression_by/index.md

 - Juan Miguel Ortiz-de-Lazcano-Lobato
 - Ezequiel López-Rubio
 publication_types: '1'
 publication: Artificial Neural Networks - (ICANN) 2006, 16th International Conference, Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), (4132), _pp.
 595--605_
-publication_short: 'ICANN 2006'
+publication_short: ICANN 2006
 doi: 10.1007/11840930_62
 abstract: In this work we propose a recurrent multivalued network, generalizing Hopfield's model, which can be interpreted as a vector quantifier.
 We explain the model and